local-projects/of-project-template/README.md

 Follow this procedure if you would like to create a new app with no addons or with core addons only.
 The procedure for creating a new app with any external addons requires some initial app to already exist—in this case, skip to [Rebuild Existing App](#rebuild-existing-app).

 1. Open the *projectGenerator*.
-Make sure the correct OpenFrameworks path is set in the settings tab (top right gear icon).
+Make sure the correct OpenFrameworks path is set in the settings tab (see the section [Install projectGenerator](#install-projectgenerator) for more instructions).
 2. Choose a *Project Name* for your app.
 3. Select *Project Path* for this app's folder.
 For initial sketches, this would be the *Sketches* folder.
 For final apps, this would be the *Apps* folder.
 4. Select the addons you would like to include from the *Addons* drop-down menu.
 Note: This drop down only includes the *Core Addons*.
 To include any (non-core) addons in the *ExternalAddons* folder, you must follow the instructions for importing an existing app.
 If you don't have a blank app to import, use the steps for creating a new app to generate a blank one.